-The CGMP/QS regulation applies to some 9,229 respondents.
-These recordkeepers consist of 7,229 original respondents and an estimated 2,000 hospitals that remanufacture or reuse single use medical devices.
+The CGMP/QS regulation applies to some 8,254 respondents.
+These recordkeepers consist of 8,188 original respondents and an estimated 66 hospitals which remanufacture or reuse single use medical devices.
 They include manufacturers, subject to all requirements and contract manufacturers, specification developers, repackers/relabelers and contract sterilizers, subject only to requirements applicable to their activities.
-Hospital remanufacturers of single use medical devices (SUD's) are now defined to be manufacturers under guidelines issued by the Center for Devices and Radiological Health's (CDRH's) Office of Surveillance and Biometrics.
+Hospital remanufacturers of single use medical devices (SUDs) are now defined to be manufacturers under guidelines issued by FDA's Center for Devices and Radiological Health's (CDRH) Office of Surveillance and Biometrics.
 Respondents to this collection have no reporting activities, but must make required records available for review or copying during FDA inspection.
 The regulation contains additional recordkeeping requirements in such areas as design control, purchasing, installation, and information relating to the remanufacture of single use medical devices.
-The estimates for burden are derived from those incremental tasks that were determined when the new CGMP/QS regulation became final (October 7, 1996, 61 FR 52602) as well as those carry-over requirements.
-The carry-over requirements are based on decisions made by the agency on July 16, 1992, under OMB Paperwork Reduction Act submission No. 0910-0073.
+The estimates for burden are derived from those incremental tasks that were determined when the new CGMP/QS regulation became final as well as those carry-over requirements.
+The carry-over requirements are based on decisions made by the agency on July Start Printed Page 775816, 1992, under OMB PRA submission number 0910-0073.
 This still provides valid baseline data.

-FDA estimates respondents will have a total annual recordkeeping burden of approximately 3,167,670 hours (shown as 3,167,670 in table 1, of this document, of this justification statement due to rounding).
-This figure also consists of approximately 114,882 hours spent on a startup basis by 650 new firms.
-Table 1 below identifies burden estimates per sections of the regulation.
+FDA estimates respondents will have a total annual recordkeeping burden of approximately 2,833,020 hours.
+This figure also consists of approximately 143,052 hours spent on a startup basis by 650 new firms.

 FDA estimates information collection burdens imposed as follows: